Overall Goal: Plant fruit and nut trees and shrubs which produce as much food as possible with low maintenance.

 The landowner would like the design to include 2/3 fruit trees/shrubs and 1/3 nut trees/shrubs.

-Types of trees and shrubs n the design:
+Types of trees and shrubs in the design:

 - Trees: Chestnut, apple, pear, pecan.
 Integrate the existing chestnut into the design.